wikipedia2vec/wikipedia2vec/docs/index.md

 First, you need to download a Wikipedia dump file from [Wikimedia Downloads](https://dumps.wikimedia.org/).

-Most of the commands explained below have two options *\--pool-size* and *\--chunk-size*, which are used for controling [multiprocessing](https://docs.python.org/2/library/multiprocessing.html).
+Most of the commands explained below have two options *\--pool-size* and *\--chunk-size*, which are used to control [multiprocessing](https://docs.python.org/2/library/multiprocessing.html).

 ### Building Phrase Dictionary (Optional)